sktime/sktime/docs/source/installation.rst

        pip install pystan --no-cache

 - Option 3: If on Windows: use WSL (Windows Subsystem for Linux), see end of section `Windows 8.1 and higher`_.

-numpy or C related issues
-"""""""""""""""""""""""""

-``numpy`` and C related errors on Windows based systems are potentially resolved by installing Build Tools for Visual Studio 2019 or 2017.

 Development versions